datasapiens/expense-app/README.md

     ```shell
     yarn lint:fix
     ```

+Alternatively there is the docker route `docker-compose up -d`
 After the project is running dev you can open it on http://localhost:3000/.

 <p align="right">(<a href="#top">back to top</a>)</p>